thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 The aim for this trimester is to

+- Understand how the language translators works
+- Investigate changes in Python between 3.8x versions and earlier to identify which of these changes have caused current incompatibilities
+- Get SplashKit successfully working on the latest Python version (3.10.x)
 - Fix Python incompatibilities
 - Complete Python and Rust language extensions
 - Translate to other languages if possible